Analytics and Sales Reports

 Add a Dashboard Section

 If you removed a dashboard section, or you have an extension installed that adds in an option for a new section, a plus icon will appear at the bottom of your dashboard.
-Clicking that plus will allow you to insert previously removed sections, or add in new ones.
+Selecting the plus icon will allow you to insert previously removed sections, or add in new ones.

 Performance Section